jpinkham/webservice-datadog/README.md

 NOTES
 ------

+ * WebService::DataDog::Alert is deprecated and is no longer supported by DataDog.
+This Perl wrapper will soon have a replacement Monitor module that utilizes the replacement "monitor" endpoint in the DataDog API.

  * WebService::DataDog::Alert, in retrieve() and update():
 A 404 response typically indicates an incorrect alert id was specified

+ * WebService::DataDog::Comment, in create():
+There may be a race condition that exists between comment creation and comment creation that is tied to the aformentioned comment.
+Tests run successfully in a consistent manner only when a short "sleep" is added between parent comment creation and child comment creation.

  * WebService::DataDog::Comment, in create() and update():
 The 'handle' parameter must specify a username on the "team" (https://app.datadoghq.com/account/team)